Ohio sues Cargill, Morton Salt for inflated rock salt prices

 Cargill, one of the leading producers of rock salt in North America, denied the allegations.

-Morton Salt, a unit of German chemical and minerals company K+S AG, also denied the allegations, calling the lawsuit "baseless and not supported by the facts."
+Morton Salt could not be immediately reached for comment.
+Morton is a unit of German chemical and minerals company K+S AG.

 (Reporting by Karl Plume in Chicago; Editing by Bill Trott and Alden Bentley)